akondrahman/akondrahman.github.io/_pages/about.md

 Latest
 ======
-- Mar 05, 2022: I will serve on the program committee for [ICSME 2022](https://cyprusconferences.org/icsme2022/call-for-research-track/).
+- Mar 06, 2022: I will serve on the program committee for [ICSME 2022](https://cyprusconferences.org/icsme2022/call-for-research-track/).
 Please submit your papers!
-- Jan 28, 2022: I have been invited as a guest speaker at West Viriginia University to talk about my research on quality assurance for infrastructure as code.
+- Mar 02, 2022: I presented my work on secure software education at the [CAPEC Program User Summit](https://capec.mitre.org/news/index.html)
 - Dec 17, 2021: Our paper summarizing research related to Puppet quality accepted at SANER 2022!
 - Dec 07, 2021: Our paper on Ansible test quality has been accepted to ICST 2022!
 Congrats to Mehedi !!
 - Dec 06, 2021: I have been invited as a guest speaker at University of Kentucky to talk about my research on quality assurance for infrastructure as code.